Kenny1291/cleaner-twitter/README.md

 - Hide annoying UI elements from Twitter/X
 - Always up to date
   - When Twitter/X changes their UI we can ship updates instantly!
+     > The rules update system is designed to preserve any modification you make.
+     When you modify or delete a default rule it will not be updated or re-added when a new version of default rules is released.
 -  Want to hide other elements?
    - You can create custom toggle options with our embedded CSS editor!

 ## 📲 Installation
 1. Download [latest release](https://github.com/Kenny1291/cleaner-twitter/releases)